doctrine/orm/docs/en/reference/advanced-configuration.rst

 The second most important situation where Doctrine uses proxy objects is when querying for objects.
-Whenever you query for an object that has a single-valued association to another object that is configured LAZY, without joining that association in the same query, Doctrine puts proxy objects in place where normally the associated object would be.
+Whenever you query for an object that has a single-valued association to another object that is configured ``LAZY``, without joining that association in the same query, Doctrine puts proxy objects in place where normally the associated object would be.
 Just like other proxies it will transparently initialize itself on first access.